ares466/aws-notes/storage_services/EBS.md

 | BlockExpress | 4 GB to 64 TB | 1000 IOPS/GB | 4000 MB/s | 260,000 IOPS & 7500 MB/s |

 Use IO1/IO2/BlockExpress for high performance, latency sensitive, I/O intense workloads such as NoSQL or relational databases.

+## HHD

+There are two types of HDD-based instance types:
+- ST1 (throughput optimized)
+- SC1 (cold storage)

+ST1 is optiimized for serially written data (not randomly accessed).

+ST1 supports volume sizes from 125 GB to 16 TBs, a maximum of 500 IOPS with a throughput of 500 MB/s.

+SC1 is designed for infrequently used data storage, not performance workloads.

+SC1 supports volume sizes from 125 GB to 16 TB, a maximum of 250 IOPS, and a max throughput of 250 MB/s.